taghead/burger.devourer.xyz/docs/typescript_refresher.md

 playerOne.toConsole();
 ```

-To futher simplify the code we can use the constructor instead of declaring the variables.
+To further simplify the code, we can use the constructor instead of declaring the variables.
-This happens because if you prefix a constructor parameter with a access modifier.
-Typescript compiler will generate the `this.name = name` and variable.
+This only happens in the event that you prefix a constructor parameter with a access modifier.
+The Typescript compiler will generate the `this.name = name` and variable.

 ```typescript
 // Defining a class